tompascall/monty-hall-paradox/README.md

 ###Testing Monty Hall problem

-This project represents a simple test for [Monty Hall problem](http://en.wikipedia.org/wiki/Monty_Hall_problem).
-It asks you to give
+This project represents a simple test for [Monty Hall problem](http://en.wikipedia.org/wiki/Monty_Hall_problem):

+>Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
+You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
+He then says to you, "Do you want to pick door No. 2?"
+Is it to your advantage to switch your choice?

+The app asks you to give
 - the number of doors
 - the number of rounds and
 - the calculation method.

 The **number of doors** is quite straightforward.
 In the original situation there was 3 doors, but but in the app you can choose 3 or more doors.
-The **number of rounds** means that the app calculates round-times the chances in order to have a more precise result.
+The **number of rounds** means that the app calculates 'rounds' times the chances in order to have a more precise result.
 The **calculation method** means that you decide you will change the door at the end, or you will stay.
 Every round will be calculated with this method.
-So if you choose 100 doors, 1000 rounds and to change, then the app create a random number between 1 - 100 (this is the position of the car), an another random number between 1 - 100 (this is the choice of the player), and
+So if you choose 100 doors, 1000 rounds and to change at the end, the app creates a random number between 1 - 100 (this is the position of the car), an another random number between 1 - 100 (this is the choice of the player), and
 - if these are equal and the method is 'stay', the result is win,
 - if these are equal and the method is 'change', the result is defeat,
 - if these are not equal and the method is stay, the result is defeat,
 - if these are not equal and the method is change, the result is win.

-The app calculates this 'rounds' times, and give you the proper result.
+The app calculates this 'rounds' times, and gives you the proper result.

-You can see, that you have much less chance to make a hit in 100 doors, than in 2 doors.
-It means that you have more chance if you change your position at the end.
+To sum it up, if you change your position at the end, you stake on that at the beginnig you didn't hit the right door in the 100 doors.

 ####Run the application